 When there’s paint in my hair and dough on the floor, I know I’ve had a good day.
 I can’t resist rolling up my sleeves and digging into a project: whether it’s a minor repair, a craft, or a new recipe—I’m on it!
 My qualifications?
-I earned a doctorate degree in literature.
+I earned a graduate degree in literature.
 Yep.
 Believe it or not it kind of helps.
 The history of literature is filled with instruction manuals and cookbooks.
 It seems that people just love to tell one another what to do.
 So, I guess I’ve been training myself to read and take on DIY projects for many years now.
 It’s not that I actually follow the instructions—or that everything goes as planned.
-Copper wires burn when they heat up and the smoke alarm has gone off more than once in my house.
+Copper wires burn when they heat up, and the smoke alarm has gone off more than once in my house.

 Enjoy the journey—from leaks to leeks—with plenty of tales and trails of nails.